 CAISL works in cooperation with other American International Schools and with the Department of State of the USA on adopting and adapting the Common Core curriculum for English and Math and the Next Generation Science Standards for Science.

-Additionally, CAISL uses the adaptive assessment program called MAP(Measures of Academic Progress).
+Additionally, CAISL uses the adaptive assessment program called MAP (Measures of Academic Progress).
 This program is computer-generated and “adaptive” in that it “adapts” to the student’s achievement level.
 If a student gets a question correct, the next question is harder.
 If a student gets a question wrong, the next question is easier.
 Because the test is designed to allow each child to feel successful, children tend not to give up.
-Because it is computer-generated, the results can be seen by the teachers the next day and the report is designed to help teachers adapt curriculum and instruction to the needs of each child.
-It is our hope—and our belief—that this kind of adaptive testing will not only show a child’s current achievement but also provide data which will guide the curricular and instructional program.
-Grades 2 through Grade 10 take MAP tests.
+Because it is computer-generated, the results can be seen by the teachers the next day and the report is designed to help teachers adapt instruction to the needs of each child.
+It is our hope—and our belief—that this kind of adaptive testing will not only show a child’s current achievement but also provide data which will guide the instructional program.
+Grade 2 through Grade 10 take MAP tests.

 More current testing results for the High School SAT and IB Exams can also be found on the school web site and are updated as results become available.
-They can be found here.
+IB results can be found here.

 CAISL continues to be authorized by the IB Organization to offer the IB Diploma Program and to be recognized by and receive assistance from the Department of State of the USA.
 CAISL also has permanent license with the Portuguese Ministry of Education,